paduagroup/clandpol/README.md

     c2c1im       dca      2.935      0.61
     ...

-where
 * `q` is the charge of the monomer,
 * `mu` is the dipole moment of the monomer,
 * `m1` and `m2` are the monomers forming a dimer,
 * `r_COM` is the distance between the centers of mass of the monomers,
 * `k_sapt` is the scaling factor for the epsilon of LJ potential, obtained by SAPT quantum calculation (optional).

 If equilibrium distances are missing for certain fragment dimers, these can be obtained from a geometry optimization (we used dispersion-corrected DFT, B97+D3/cc-pVTZ).
-Charges and dipole moments for new fragments can be calculated using quantum chemistry (we used the level MP2/cc-pVTZ).
-Details are given in the [CL&Pol] paper.

-Format of file containing fragment list with atomic type indices:
+The value of the scaling factor can also be obtained through direct quantum chemistry calculation, via Symmetry-Adapted Perturbation Theory (SAPT).
+It those are available in the `fragment.ff` file, they can be chosen with the `-q` option.

+In some cases it may be useful to scaling of the sigma LJ values to adjust density, and this can be enabled using the `-s` option (which applies a default value of 0.985).

+    scaleLJ.py [...] -s                   - scale all fragments' sigma by 0.985
+    scaleLJ.py [...] -s 0.9               - scale all fragments' sigma by a user-defined value
+    scaleLJ.py [...] -s c2c1im c4h10      - scale the specified fragments' sigma by 0.985
+    scaleLJ.py [...] -s 0.9 c2c1im c4h10  - scale the specified fragments' sigma by a user-defined value

+Finally, `fragment.inp` is a small input file identifies the atomic types corresponding to each fragment:

     # fragment.inp
     # c4c1im dca